 Not That Cape Horn

-The old black pup, the yellow dog, and I had visited a different Cap Horn.
-But being in the rain shadow, the scenery contrasted greatly.
-And the altitude, in comparison, was lower by about 5000′.
+The late black pup, the yellow dog, and I had visited a different Cap Horn.
+But being in the rain shadow, the scenery on that one contrasted greatly.
+Plus, the altitude was lower by 5000′ in comparison.

 Cape Horn and Ladies Peak were right off the beaten path.
-I had planned on visiting them last November.
-But the area had received snowfall just days before.
+I had planned on visiting them last November, but the area had received snow days before.
 So we paid a visit to the nearby Icicle Ridge lookout instead.

 See more trip photos here.